 A dismayed President Aquino has ordered MalacaƱang lawyers to check whether Philippine Airlines (PAL) employees who staged a wildcat strike on Tuesday that canceled flights and stranded thousands of passengers could be charged in court.

-The President said in Tokyo that he initially considered the move by the PAL Employees’ Association (Palea) a form of “economic sabotage,” but later decided to allow his legal team to look more closely into the work stoppage.
+The President said in Tokyo that he initially considered the move by the PAL Employees’ Association (Palea) a form of “economic sabotage,” but later decided to allow his legal team to look more closely into the work stoppage.“I thought about that this morning,” he told members of the Philippine media delegation over coffee at the Imperial Hotel late Tuesday night.

 Mr. Aquino said he had been informed about a previous meeting wherein Palea supposedly said its members had “no plans to embark on such an activity.”